The UK continues to observe certain rules in response to the Covid-19 pandemic.

 If you are showing symptoms or living with someone who is then you should avoid going to the shops.
 Arrange for friends and family to shop for you and leave your shopping on the doorstep.

-If you have no symptoms and are not living with someone who does then you can go to the shops for essentials, but ‘only when you really need to’.
+If you have no symptoms and are not living with someone who does then you can go to the shops for essentials.
 Many shops have started to mark out this distance in their queues.
 If they haven’t, don’t feel pressured to standing close to the person in front.

 Can I walk with my own family/people I live with?